Toon Zone Top 5 Ways "G.I. Joe" Was (and Is) Ahead of History

 Although most of the R&D dollars go to bigger, badder bangs that kill more people faster, the military has a real interest in non-lethal weapons technology, especially with increasing roles in peacekeeping and nation building and the general principle that using lethal force during counter-insurgency operations can backfire very easily.
 Some relatively recent examples of non-lethal military systems include the fearsome-sounding Active Denial System, a.k.a.
 “The Pain Ray;” trained sea-borne mammals like sea lions and dolphins to capture would-be underwater saboteurs; a surprisingly wide array of weapons designed to cause people to pee, puke, or poop themselves; a bomb that essentially encases an attacker in styrofoam; amnesia gas; and the Gay Bomb, which would trigger widespread homosexual behavior among the enemy to disrupt discipline and morale.
 Thankfully, that last one never made it out of the proposal stage, although many of the others don’t seem to have fared much better in development.
 The only wacky non-lethal that seems to have taken root are genuine, honest-to-goodness sonic cannons that generate ear-splitting noises and used effectively in the field at least once to drive off a band of Somali pirates.

 Again, however, we see that G.I.
 Joe was well ahead of history in developing entirely non-lethal weapons systems, going so far as to deploy them throughout the organization.
 How else can one explain a “daring, highly trained special missions force” that expends hundreds of rounds of ammunition during their firefights, destroying planes and vehicles consistently and shooting guns shot out of people’s hands, but where nobody in the entire outfit seems able to hit a man-sized target center-mass at any range?
-Luckily, Cobra seems to have also adopted (or perhaps stole) this non-lethal weapons technology, resulting in large, loud, and protracted firefights which cause a lot of property damage but no casualties.
-If real-world militaries all did the same, perhaps we’d be better off.
+Luckily, Cobra seems to have also adopted (or perhaps stole) this non-lethal weapons technology, resulting in large, loud, and protracted firefights which cause a lot of >4.
+Arm the Robots

 These are the Joes’ P.A.C.K.Rat robots, deploying during “The Revenge of Cobra” (click to play):